Dhairya-rgb007/Dhairya-rgb007/README.md

 - 👋 Hi, I’m @Dhairya-rgb007
 - 👀 I’m interested in ai and ml
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate with someone from where i can learn new things
 - 📫 How to reach me : djjotwani@gmail.com
 - 😄 Pronouns: